 In this role, he is responsible for raising funds to perpetuate Scouting, as well as overseeing the BSA’s sustainability and outdoor stewardship efforts.

-October 15, 2009, Brad Farmer assumed his new position as Assistant Chief Scout Executive Development at the National Office in Irving, Texas.
-He gives leadership to the Office of Development, comprised of the BSA Foundation, the Business Development Office, the Office of Philanthropy, the Fund Development Department and the funding of the Bechtel Family Summit in West Virginia.
-These departments are responsible for raising funds to perpetuate Scouting, being a donor concierge and ethical stewardship.
-Brad also gives leadership to the Government & Community Affairs Group and directs our BSA lobbyist’s in Washington, D.C.
+Farmer is charged with leading the Office of Development, which comprises the BSA Foundation, the Business Development Office, the Office of Philanthropy, the Fund Development Department, and the funding of the Bechtel Family Summit in West Virginia, as well as the Government & Community Affairs Group and the BSA lobbyists in Washington, D.C.

-Brad holds three Wood Badge beads, is a vigil honor member in the Order of the Arrow and is a Baden-Powel fellow of the World Scout Foundation.
-Outside the Boy Scouts of America, Brad Farmer sits on the board of director’s for America’s Charities, achieved Who’s Who in 2005 and was United Way Agencies President from 1995 to 1999.
-Brad is married to Diane and they have two adult daughters, Laura and Sarah.
+As a longtime Scouter, he holds three Wood Badge beads, is a Vigil Honor member in the Order of the Arrow, and is a Baden-Powel fellow of the World Scout Foundation.
+Outside of Scouting, Farmer sits on the board of director’s for America’s Charities, achieved Who’s Who in 2005, and was United Way Agencies president from 1995 to 1999.
+He and his wife Diane have two adult daughters, Laura and Sarah.